SalehAli2/ai-junior-test-Smart-Restaurant-Assistant/README.md

 - Loyalty points are stored in a hardcoded dict — simulates a user database lookup
 - Today's specials rotate by branch — simulates a daily specials API
 - Two knowledge domains selected: **menu** and **loyalty program** (as permitted by spec)
-- Memory is in-memory only — resets on server restart (production would use Redis or PostgreSQL)
+- Memory is in-memory only — resets on server restart
-- FAISS L2 distance threshold set to `0.8` — calibrated by inspecting actual score distributions, not assumed
+- FAISS L2 distance threshold set to `1.2` — calibrated by inspecting actual score distributions, not assumed

 ---